ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

    ``None``.
 Introduced in PyGAD 2.0.0 and higher.

 -  ``sol_per_pop``: Number of solutions (i.e. chromosomes) within the
    population.
-This parameter is not needed if the user feeds the initial population to the ``initial_population`` parameter.
+This parameter has no action if ``initial_population`` parameter exists.

 -  ``num_genes``: Number of genes in the solution/chromosome.
 This
    parameter is not needed if the user feeds the initial population to